 G The System Prompt and Menu Softkeys screen is the nerve centre of the console and shows you what is going on.
 This display contains touch buttons for the main menu which change depending on what the console is doing.
 Softkey commands are shown in the manual like this: Edit Times

-H The Rotary Faders at the top can be used to store a range of program functions including cues, chases, and fixture groups.
+H The Rotary Faders and buttons at the top can be used to store a range of program functions including cues, chases, and fixture groups.
 The rotary faders have a level indicator around them which is shown in a user-configurable colour (halo colour).
 The touch screen below the faders shows legends indicating their function.
 There are additional rotary faders down the sides of the left and right touchscreens.

 I The Page Select buttons in the centre of the faders let you change the left or right fader banks to a different page.

 J Two more sets of Rotary Faders are provided above the Playback Faders.